William Conan Davis

 William Conan Davis (August 22, 1926 - March 16, 2022) was a professor emeritus and was chair of natural sciences at St. Philip's College in San Antonio, Texas.
 The William C. Davis Science Building is named in his honor.

 He is best known for his research in food chemistry.
 He discovered arabinogalactan and used it to create instant mashed potatoes.
 His discoveries also improved potato chips and soft serve ice cream.
 He developed an organic glue for use in particle board.
 More recently, he co-developed the formula for Dasani water.

 In addition to his scientific work, he was a Lutheran lay minister, served during the Korean War, and received the Purple Heart.
+Furthermore, Davis was a commissioned officer in the U.S. Army Corps of Engineers.